UN, World Bank give cash to Yemen’s neediest to avert famine

 The U.N. considers Yemen to be the world’s worst humanitarian crisis, with more than 22.2 million people in need of assistance.

-Geert Cappelaere, the regional director of UNICEF, said Monday that the money reached an estimated 9 million people and allowed families to buy food and medicine for their children, many of them malnourished.
+Geert Cappelaere, the regional director of UNICEF, said the money — an average of $30 per family — reached an estimated 9 million people and allowed families to buy food and medicine for their children, many of them malnourished.
+It’s the second of three planned payments, with the next round set for August.

 Most Read Nation & World Stories